 Garden offices

-Converting an old shed, conservatory, garage, or outbuilding can add around 5% to the resale value of your property3.
-Add to this the fact that you have an extra space from which to work, play, create, or practice yoga, and the cost and time of updating or renovating the outside building is often a small price to pay.
-This however may fall under “structural changes” in terms of your insurance policy, so again, it’s worth letting your insurers know of any conversions, renovations or updates.
+Converting an old shed, conservatory, garage, or outbuilding can add around 5% to the resale value of your property.
+3 Add to this the fact that you have an extra space from which to work, play, create, or practice yoga, and the cost and time of updating or renovating the outside building is often a small price to pay.
+This however may fall under “structural changes” in terms of your insurance policy, so again, it’s worth letting your insurers know of any conversions, renovations, or updates.

 If you use your outside room as a commercial premises, for example, a hairdresser, beauty therapy, a counselling practice or yoga studio, you might need commercial building insurance to protect both you and your clients.

-To enquire about your existing home insurance or request a quote, please contact our team of experts.
-We’re on-hand to help you get the best out of your cover.
+If you’re not sure where you stand with your home insurance, talk to us.
+To enquire about your existing home insurance or request a quote, please contact our team of insurance specialists.
+We’re on-hand to help you get the best out of your policy.

-Call: 01823 250702 (Thatched property insurance)
+Call: 01823 250702 (existing customers)

 What matters to you, matters to us